holsee/LocalStoragePortets/README.md

 This was created initially as a demo.
 JavaScript portlet UI implemenation as a jQuery Plug-in which stores state in localstorage.

+The code is still pretty rough and needs to be refactored a polished.
+The goal is to restructure the directory, remove any dependencies on twitter bootstrap (rather take the form of a twitter boostrap compatible control) and also remove the depenency on jQuery sortable in favor of an approach that allowed multi column widgets/portlets.
+See: http://holsee.com/portlets-with-localstorage/

 ## Dependencies

 * jQuery